Toxic Shock Syndrome Treatment & Management

 - Author: Ramesh Venkataraman, MBBS; Chief Editor: Michael R Pinsky, MD, CM, Dr(HC), FCCP, MCCM more...

-TSS has a rapid, dramatic, and fulminant onset.
+Toxic shock syndrome (TSS) has a rapid, dramatic, and fulminant onset.
 Quick recognition of the syndrome is important for enabling appropriate and prompt treatment.
 S pyogenes continues to be susceptible to beta-lactam antibiotics.
-Although very effective in treating pharyngitis and other superficial infections, aggressive GAS infections do not respond well to penicillin and continue to be associated with high mortality rates and extensive morbidity.
+Although very effective in treating pharyngitis and other superficial infections, aggressive group A Streptococcus (GAS) infections do not respond well to penicillin and continue to be associated with high mortality rates and extensive morbidity.

 The principles in the management of septic shock in general must be instituted as soon as possible (see Septic Shock).
 These include the following components:

 Source control and early debridement of infected/necrotic wounds

 Drotrecogin alpha (Severely ill if APACHE II >25) within 24 hours of onset of first organ dysfunction

 Tight glycemic control (Glucose target of < 180 mg/dL are considered to be adequate based on present data.)

 Proper ventilator management with low tidal volume in patients with acute respiratory distress syndrome (ARDS) with maintenance of plateau pressures of less than 30 cm of water.

 In experimental models of S pyogenes infection, penicillin proved to be inferior to clindamycin.
 The physiologic state of the organism attributed to the inoculum effects is suggested as the mechanism of failure.